 Short introductory workshops

-These can be from a few hours to a couple of days.
-They offer a brief glimpse of the potential and you do not have to commit a lot of time and money.
+These can be from a few hours to a day or two.
+They offer lots of topics and give a brief glimpse of the potential and you do not have to commit a lot of time and money.

 Their disadvantage is that they may not be very good value for money since they are often marketing events for the more expensive advanced courses.
 So you get glimpses of tantalising pieces but without time to go into things in depth.